“To laugh is without language”

-- Put for red dots around the perimeter of the jug
+- Put four red dots around the perimeter of the jug

 - Now dot this coconut too

 Etcetera.
 You get the point right?
-Many coconuts and red dots.
+Many red dots.
+And SO many coconuts.

 The next morning had a mixed energy.
 On the one hand there was overwhelming joy for the happy couple.
-But their was an underlying tension brewing that remained subdued while the ceremonies continued.
+But there was also an underlying tension brewing that remained subdued while the ceremonies continued.
 The women gathered cross-legged in the front room.
 On entry, a group of women called for me to join them, so I sat down with them in the front row.
 Suddenly, the Loud One sat on me, pushing me abruptly and telling me to move over in Hindi.
 While I found it rude, I decided she must have thought it was funny and tried to make myself scarce at the back of the room instead before the ceremonies began.
 First, the bride and groom were presented to the women, who each took turns in feeding them one by one, putting a beverage to their lips, and finally – giving them money.
 This was all filmed by the camera crew, and while I truly wanted to give back to the family who had made me – a stranger – feel so warmly welcome the past few days, I knew that the presence of cameras would make me particularly awkward, likely spilling whatever the beverage was all over the happy couple.
 I waited until the cameras had left, and tried to inconspicuously give them some money.
-Inconspicuous is not a word synonymous with a white indian in a regional area of Rajasthan, and rather than run up and back undetected, the effect was of course the opposite as the women insisted that I participate properly.
-Fortunately both bride and groom walked away – clothes in tact.
+Inconspicuous is not a word synonymous with a white indian in a regional area of Rajasthan, and rather than run up and back undetected, the effect was of course the opposite as the women insisted that I participate properly and hand feed the bride and groom.
+I precariously placed an item of food in each of their mouths, bluntly refusing to pour drink into their mouths for fear of spilling it awkwardly all over their beautiful wedding costumes.
+Fortunately both bride and groom walked away – clothes in tact, no spillages.

 This was followed by a gathering in the next room around the happy couple who were faced with a number of games in competition against each other.
 The belief is that whoever wins the games will have the power in the relationship.
 Sadly, I couldn’t work out what was going on, so can’t tell you who the winner was.
 But he’s so smitten, my money’s on her.

 We headed home, intending to return later, and were surprised with a visit from the Loud One.
-She came to explain that she hadn’t, in fact meant to sit on me, but had actually taken a bow to a relative in respect, and sat immediately down (on me) without seeing me.
-She was horribly embarrassed.
+She came to explain that she hadn’t, in fact meant to sit on me earlier, but had actually taken a bow to a relative in respect, and sat immediately down (on me) without seeing me.
+I guess in the same way that sometimes it’s hard to see darker people in the dark, perhaps she had missed me entirely in the light of day.
+Whichever way, she was horribly embarrassed.
 I forgave her immediately and the laughs that followed were hysterical.
-Apparently in a room full of women she was the only one to have ever done this, and I was actually the second person she’d sat on.
+Apparently in a room full of women she was the only one to have ever done this, and I was actually the second person she’d sat on in recent years.